 In this quick tutorial, we will show you how to style Gravity Forms with Divi using the Gravity Forms Divi Plugin.
-We will show you how to use the default settings, and then how to add your unique styles using the Theme Customiser settings.
+We will show you how to use the default settings, and then how to add your unique styles using the Theme Customiser settings in WordPress.

-Step 2 – Install the Gravity Form Styler Plugin
+Step 1 – Install our Plugin to Style Your Gravity Form

 Now you need to install and activate the Gravity Forms Divi Plugin.
 (We have a free 7 day trial available so you can give it a try before you commit to purchasing the tool.)

 Important Tip: Clear your server cache and your browser cache.
 This will ensure that the new styles load and match your Divi Styling.

-Now you can go back to your page with the form and click refresh.
 You will see that a load of new styles have been added.
 The form now looks a whole lot better and much more ‘Divi-like’.
-Just like the example below.
+Just like the Contact Form example below.

 Step 3 – Customise your Gravity Form styles with the Theme Customiser

-To do that, leave the page you’re on and go into your Theme Customiser (find it on your WordPress Dashboard by going to Divi > Theme Customiser).
+Go to the WordPress Admin area and go into your Theme Customiser (find it on your WordPress Dashboard by going to Divi > Theme Customiser).
 Once you are inside the Theme Customiser, find and click on Ultimate Gravity Forms Style.
 Here you can style all of your form elements.
 These are global defaults for your forms.

 Here you will find the following settings, and remember, these are for every single form on your site: